×

 Example:

-Assessments present masked screenshots from the provisioning system and ask learners to identify where an order is stalled—credit, inventory, number port or activation.
+Spot readiness gaps before they hurt first-time-right installs, network reliability, or churn reduction.
 Feedback provides a one sentence explanation that can be pasted into the ticket for the next person.

 Personalized Learning Paths